muggy8/improbable/from-me-to-me/UIb4kVxn.md

 Yet that did not bother me one bit as right now, I was trying to confirm my appearance.

 "I...
 I can't believe this..."
-I ghasped.
+I gasped.

 "How do you like your new look" Phanna said smugly.